-On February 12, 2010, Talon concluded an agreement with Gungnir Resources Inc. ("Gungnir") granting Gungnir an option to earn up to a 75% interest in Talon's Juruena Gold Project ("Juruena") for cash payments of US\$1.75 million over a four year period.
-In addition, Gungnir is required to complete an exploration program and a feasibility study, at their cost, on or before December 31, 2014.
-Subsequently, Gungnir assigned the option to 7177411 Canada Corp.
+On February 12, 2010, Talon concluded an option agreement with Gungnir Resources Inc. ("Gungnir") granting Gungnir an option to earn up to a 75% interest in Talon's Juruena Gold Project ("Juruena") for cash payments of US\$1.75 million over a four year period.
+In addition, Gungnir is required to complete an exploration program and a feasibility study, at its cost, on or before December 31, 2014.
+Subsequently, Gungnir assigned the option to 7177411 Canada Corp. and this company then changed its name to Lago Dourado Minerals Ltd. (TSXV: LDM) ("Lago").